-Where a decline in value of a security classified as available-for-sale is considered to be other than temporary, the security is written down to its realizable value, with the impairment loss being recognized in the consolidated statement of comprehensive income.
+Where a decline in the value of a security classified as available-for-sale is considered to be other than temporary, the security is written down to its realizable value, with the impairment loss being recognized in profit and loss in the consolidated statement of comprehensive income.
 A subsequent increase in fair value of such securities that can be objectively related to an event that occurred after the impairment was recognized will result in a reversal of the impairment loss in the period in which the event occurs.